zeynepsen16/Fnd4_FinalProject/README.md

 ## Analysis Pipeline

-1. Load and reshape raw data from Excel
+1. Load the raw data from Excel
-2. Convert data into tall format
+2. Convert data into tall format and make cues at strings
 3. Visualize raw and group-level trends with error bars
-4. Fit linear models (OLS) and perform ANOVA
+4. Fit linear, logarithmic, and exponential models to the dataset and compare their performance using Akaike Information Criterion (AIC) and perform ANOVA. (except retrieval)
-5. One way ANOVA and post-hoc tests for retrieval phase (Tukey's HSD)
+5. One way ANOVA and post-hoc tests for retrieval phase (Tukey's HSD) (for retrieval)

 ---